 Progression steps is used and applied to all Key Stages throughout the school for core curriculum areas; Communication, Reading, Writing, Maths and PSHE.
 Pupils and students from KS4 onwards, who have the potential to follow examination routes, are entered for a range of qualifications and accredited pathways.
 Those who follow a vocational pathway gain unit awards for their efforts.

-For pupils working below the subject specific level of learning or Pre formal learners we use the ImPACTS assessment and curriculum tool.
+For pupils with Profound and Mulitple Learning Difficulties working below the subject specific level of learning we use the ImPACTS assessment and curriculum tool.
 ImPACTS is an assessment, monitoring and target setting tool.
 It allows for teaching and therapeutic measures to combine, holistically benefiting the student.
-ImPACTS promotes child centred planning and offers a specialised curriculum in Communication, Cognitive skills, Environmental control and Social & Emotional wellbeing.
+ImPACTS promotes child centred planning and offers a specialised curriculum in Communication, Cognitive skills, Environmental control and Social & Emotional well-being.

 The Long and short-term outcomes from pupils’ Education Health and Car Plans (EHCPs) are also a huge part of on –going assessment and monitoring.
 These personalised outcomes are central to helping us plan our curriculum and they inform teacher planning on a day to day basis.
 They are assessed and reviewed annually during the EHCP Annual Review, as well as during the termly Pupil Progress Meetings.